ludocode/pottery/include/pottery/lifecycle/README.md

 - `swap()`
 - `destroy()`

 The first four of these are allowed to fail; they return an error code result.
 The last four cannot fail and return void.
-If an `init*()` function fails, the destination object is not initialized and must not be destroyed.
+If an `init*()` function fails, the destination value is not initialized and must not be destroyed.

 In addition, the template instantiates functions to operate in bulk:

-- `destroy_bulk()` -- destroys an array of objects
+- `destroy_bulk()` -- destroys a C array of values
-- `move_bulk()` -- moves an array of objects to a potentially overlapping address
+- `move_bulk()` -- moves a C array of values to a potentially overlapping address
-- `move_bulk_restrict()` -- moves an array of objects to a non-overlapping address
+- `move_bulk_restrict()` -- moves a C array of values to a non-overlapping address
-- `move_bulk_up()` -- moves an array of objects to a potentially overlapping higher address
+- `move_bulk_up()` -- moves a C array of values to a potentially overlapping higher address
-- `move_bulk_down()` -- moves an array of objects to a potentially overlapping lower address
+- `move_bulk_down()` -- moves a C array of values to a potentially overlapping lower address

 ### Reference Type